Painting from 400 years ago is worth millions (and was forgotten in a warehouse)

 But experts are still investigating the origins of “Still Life.”

 According to the press release, the signing of Gerrit Willemsz.
 Heda is so similar to his father’s that his paintings were attributed to him until 1945.
-The suspicion that it could be a collaborative piece of father and son is investigated.
+The suspicion that it might be a collaborative piece of father and son is investigated.

-A spokeswoman for the trust said the value of the artwork is still being assessed, but experts believe it could be worth millions of Australian dollars.
+A spokeswoman for the trust said the value of the artwork is still being assessed, but experts believe it might be worth millions of Australian dollars.
 The works of Willem Claesz.
 Heda are usually valued at around $4 to $5 million Australian dollars ($2.9 to $3.7 million), the spokeswoman added.

 Woman restores valuable paintingWoman restores valuable painting